SockYeh/SpartyTime/README.md

 ## Features
 - Party Queue and History are available - not available using Spotify's jam.
 - Genre matching to allow users to join others with matching music taste!
+- Website doesn't need to stay open!
+- Works on mobile too.

 ## Requirements
 - Python 3.10+